Nuclear physics

 The field of particle physics evolved out of nuclear physics and, for this reason, has been included under the same term in earlier times.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Nuclear physics" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Nuclear physics" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools